Finance

-Home loan interest rates are a significant factor while choosing a lender.
+Home loan interest rates are a significant factor when choosing a lender.
 Most people tend to pick lenders that charge affordable interest rates.
 However, you might find your existing home loan costly over time and may want to shift to a new lender.
-While this can be a good option and help you save a lot of money, it should only be done after a careful assessment of certain aspects.
+While this can be a good option and help you save money, it should only be done after carefully assessing certain aspects.

 Here are five tips to consider while balance transferring your home loan: